 In addition to Gunvor’s Group Compliance Director, the company has a dedicated Director position for anti-bribery and corruption (ABC) and anti-money laundering (AML), as well as compliance officers located directly on trading floors next to trading personnel.
 They work in conjunction with Risk Officers providing oversight for every trading desk.
 Gunvor’s Compliance Directors further lead the company’s Compliance training program.
 Gunvor’s Group Compliance Committee oversees the effectiveness of the program.

 Gunvor has mandatory annual training for every employee covering many areas such as ABC, AML, market abuse and market conduct, economic sanctions, and other topics.
 Risks and related policies are discussed.
 The latest developments in Compliance thinking are addressed.
 These sessions are complemented by regular communications from Gunvor’s Compliance team to the company, highlighting topical compliance-related issues, such as market news of breaches and fines, and the latest developments around the world.
 All relevant staff must complete the training.
-Gunvor’s business partners and agents also undergo training.
+Gunvor’s business partners also undergo training.

 Gunvor hired international compliance experts to assist with enhancing Gunvor’s global program.
 To ensure consistent growth in line the latest regulatory and market developments, Gunvor’s Compliance Department also undergoes regular external audits, for benchmarking and assessment, that are conducted by Big Four firms.